-9 (e) The initial application of a pupil for transfer to a school 10 within a school district of enrollment shall not be approved if the 11 transfer would require the displacement from the desired school 12 of any other pupil who resides within the attendance area of that 13 school or is currently enrolled in that school.

-(f) A pupil approved for a transfer to a school district of enrollment pursuant to this article shall be deemed to have fulfilled the requirements of Section 48204.

-17 SEC.
-3. Section 48359 of the Education Code is amended to 18 read:

-48359. (a) Each school district is encouraged to shall keep an accounting of all requests made for alternative attendance pursuant to this article and records of all disposition of those requests that

-22 may shall include, but are not limited to, all of the following:

-(1) The number of requests granted, denied, or withdrawn.
-Inthe case of denied requests, the records may indicate the reasonsfor the denials.

-26 (2) The number of pupils who transfer out of the district.

-27 (3) The number of pupils who transfer into the district.

-28 (4) The race, ethnicity, gender, self-reported socioeconomic status, and the school district of residence of each of the pupilsdescribed in paragraphs (2) and (3).

-(5) The number of pupils described in paragraphs (2) and (3) who are classified as English learners or identified as individuals with exceptional needs, as defined in Section 56026.

-34 (b) The information maintained pursuant to subdivision (a) may 35 shall be reported to the governing board of the school district at a regularly scheduled meeting of the governing board.
-No later than

-37 May 15 of each year, the school district shall report the information

-38 maintained pursuant to subdivision (a) to each school district that

-39 is geographically adjacent to the district electing to accept transfer

-1 pupils, the county office of education in which the district is 2 located, and the Superintendent.

-3 (c) The Superintendent shall annually report the information

-4 collected pursuant to subdivision (a) to the Legislature and the 5 Governor.

-6 (d) A report to be submitted pursuant to subdivision (c) shall 7 be submitted in compliance with Section 9795 of the Government 8 Code.

-9 SEC.
-4. Section 48362 is added to the Education Code, to read:

-10 48362.
-This article shall become inoperative on July 1, 2015,

-11 and, as of January 1, 2016, is repealed, unless a later enacted

-12 statute, that becomes operative on or before January 1, 2016,

-13 deletes or extends the dates on which it becomes inoperative and14 is repealed.

-15 SEC.
-5. If the Commission on State Mandates determines that

-16 this act contains costs mandated by the state, reimbursement to

-17 local agencies and school districts for those costs shall be made

-18 pursuant to Part 7 (commencing with Section 17500) of Division

-19 4 of Title 2 of the Government Code.
+5 AB 47

+- (e) The initial application of a pupil for transfer to a school within a school district of enrollment shall not be approved if the transfer would require the displacement from the desired school of any other pupil who resides within the attendance area of that school or is currently enrolled in that school. - (f) A pupil approved for a transfer to a school district of enrollment pursuant to this article shall be deemed to have fulfilled the requirements of Section 48204. - SEC.
+3. Section 48359 of the Education Code is amended to read: - 48359. (a) Each school district shall keep an accounting of all requests made for alternative attendance pursuant to this article and records of all disposition of those requests that shall include, but are not limited to, all of the following: - (1) The number of requests granted, denied, or withdrawn.
+In the case of denied requests, the records may indicate the reasons for the denials. - (2) The number of pupils who transfer out of the district. - (3) The number of pupils who transfer into the district. - (4) The race, ethnicity, gender, self-reported socioeconomic status, and the school district of residence of each of the pupils described in paragraphs (2) and (3). - (5) The number of pupils described in paragraphs (2) and (3) who are classified as English learners or identified as individuals with exceptional needs, as defined in Section 56026. - (b) The information maintained pursuant to subdivision (a) shall be reported to the governing board of the school district at a regularly scheduled meeting of the governing board.
+No later than May 15 of each year, the school district shall report the information maintained pursuant to subdivision (a) to each school district that is geographically adjacent to the district electing to accept transfer pupils; and the county office of education in which the district is located, and the Superintendent. located.
+No later than May 15 of every other year, the school district shall report the information maintained pursuant to subdivision (a) to the Superintendent. - (c) The Superintendent shall-annually biennially report the information collected pursuant to subdivision (a) to the Legislature and the Governor.

+- 1 (d) A report to be submitted pursuant to subdivision (c) shall be submitted in compliance with Section 9795 of the Government Code. - SEC.
+4. Section 48362 is added to the Education Code, to read: 48362.
+This article shall become inoperative on July 1, 2015, and, as of January 1, 2016, is repealed, unless a later enacted statute, that becomes operative on or before January 1, 2016, - 8 deletes or extends the dates on which it becomes inoperative and 9 is repealed. - SEC.
+5. If the Commission on State Mandates determines that this act contains costs mandated by the state, reimbursement to local agencies and school districts for those costs shall be made - 13 pursuant to Part 7 (commencing with Section 17500) of Division - 14 4 of Title 2 of the Government Code.